• Skip to primary navigation

 Pioneer

-Pioneer does not made jarred spices, per se, but it does make a handful of seasoning mixes that are certified gluten free, including its taco seasoning mix, brown gravy mix, and chili seasoning mix.
+Pioneer does not make jarred spices, per se, but it does make a handful of seasoning mixes that are certified gluten-free, including its taco seasoning mix, brown gravy mix, and chili seasoning mix.

 Simply Organic

-Simply Organic spices are manufactured by Frontier Co-Op, and some – not all – of the spices are certified gluten free by the GFCO.
+Simply Organic spices are manufactured by Frontier Co-Op, and some, but not all, of its spices are certified gluten-free by the GFCO.

-As mentioned prior, Frontier Co-Op spices, while naturally gluten free, are not tested nor guaranteed to be gluten free.
-See “Frontier Co-Op” for additional information.
+Frontier Co-Op says that its spices are naturally gluten-free, but they’re not tested nor guaranteed to be gluten-free.
+See “Frontier Co-Op” above for additional information.

 Spice Island